Sandmax-1/sandb/Readme.md

 We can now make our storage engine function like this:
 - When a write comes in add it to the in memory balanced tree structure.
 We will call this structure a memtable.
-- When the memtable reaches a certain size (typically a fef MB) we write out to disk.
+- When the memtable reaches a certain size (typically a few MB) we write out to disk.
 This is efficient as the tree already maintains a sorted order.
 While we are writing to disk a new memtable is created and any writes will get stored in the new memtable
 - In order to perform a read.
 First check the in memory memtable then if it is not stored in there look at each segment on disk from newest to oldest.
 - From time to perform merging and compaction to combine segment files and discard deleted or overwritten values.